 The transient approach needs a quantification of pressure amplification inside the joints.
-This may be done: 1) by use of an appropriate pressure amplification coefficient ([11]); or 2) by direct numerical simulation of transient two-phase underpressures as a function of a time-dependent surface pressure field.
+This may be done in two ways: 1) by use of an appropriate pressure amplification coefficient (Bollaert, 2004); or 2) by direct numerical simulation of transient two-phase underpressures as a function of a time-dependent surface pressure field.
 The latter may be measured in the laboratory.
 Finally, a so generated net uplift pressure (force) may move the slab.
 For the most common case of anchored slabs, both the slab weight and the anchor stresses will prevent the slab from moving.
-This results in a dynamic equilibrium that is very similar to a spring-mass system as expressed by Newton's law ([5]).
+This results in a dynamic equilibrium that is very similar to a spring-mass system as expressed by Newton's law (Fiorotto and Salandin, 2000).
 For such a system, the persistence time is of importance.